 I refreshed my email as soon as I got back, and I couldn’t believe my eyes.

-I had 4 emails, each of them saying “Sean Ogle You’ve Just Referred a Sale!
+There were 4 emails, each of them saying “Sean Ogle You’ve Just Referred a Sale!
 You’ve earned a commission of $126.99.”

-I’d never made money like this via my website before, but it was that moment that I truly understood the power of building an audience and monetizing it through affiliate marketing.
+I’d never made money like this via my website before.
+But it was that moment that I truly understood the power of building an audience and monetizing it through affiliate links.

 We’ve obviously got a lot of work to do, so let’s get going!